Azure/autorest.csharp/test/README.md

 Azure services define their web APIs using [swagger files](https://github.com/azure/azure-rest-api-specs).

-To binding those into an SDK, Azure SDK uses [Autorest](https://github.com/Azure/autorest) to parse the swagger definitions into boilerplate networking and serialization code.
+To bind those into an SDK, Azure SDK uses [Autorest](https://github.com/Azure/autorest) to parse the swagger definitions into boilerplate networking and serialization code.

 As the Azure SDK has multiple supported languages, Autorest uses plugins for each languages backend.
 This repository is the C# platform support plugin.